lcgarner/Spanning_Tree_Generator/README.md

 Generate Spanning Tree:
 - Click the "Get Spanning Tree" button to visualize the spanning tree overlaying the original graph in a new window.

-## Testing
-Explore the functionality and robustness of the Spanning Tree Generator by running included tester classes, such as GenericTester, which validates the core components (Nodes, Edges, Graphs) of the application.

-Enjoy creating complex or simple graphs and visualizing how spanning trees connect their nodes in an optimized, non-cyclical manner.